jd28/rollnw/lib/nw/render/docs/nwn_model_conversion.md

 particle effects.
 The field-by-field map is maintained in [nwn_emitter_map.md](nwn_emitter_map.md).
 Runtime particle systems should use common owner handles and attachment bindings instead of sidecar pointers.
+Source node indices and names remain importer diagnostics only; compiled and runtime rows carry attachment-point indices and explicit default placement.

 ## Deformers